Recovery

 BEGIN/COMMIT, so you canROLLBACKif something looks wrong

-Recovery requires the recover:execute permission, available to owners, admins, and operators.
+In dbtrail Cloud, recovery is gated by RBAC: it requires the recover:execute permission, available to owners, admins, and operators.
+See Team management.